remoshock/remoshock/README.md

 pause_max_s = 900
 ~~~~

-This configuration will ensure that there is always (100% probability) a beep
+This sample configuration will ensure that there is always (100% probability) a beep
 followed by a shock.
 The shock duration will vary between 250ms and 500ms.
 On
 a PAC collar this equals to either one or two impulses.
 The power of the
 shocks will vary between 5% and 10%.
 And finally the timer will be set to a